-Below are the general operating procedures followed by many affiliates, however, it is important to recognize KIAs are independent businesses whose practices may vary.
+Below are the general operating procedures followed by many affiliates, however, it is important to recognize affiliates of K-BID are independent businesses whose practices may vary.

 Initial Contact with Affiliate – The seller provides the affiliate with information on the asset(s) they have to sell.

 Consignment Agreement – After the terms of the sale are negotiated, the affiliate is responsible for drawing up a consignment agreement that details all relevant issues and expectations of the sale -- both parties sign the agreement.